arm-university/SoC-design-and-prototyping-Research-Enablement-Kit/README.md

 More specifically, it shows how to integrate typical Floating-Point Unit (FPU) and Advanced Encryption Standard (AES) IP cores into a Cortex-M0-based SoC provided by Arm DesignStart.

+You will need to download all three elements for this Research Enablement Kit:
+- SoC_Whitepaper
+- cm0_SoC_codebase.zip
+- Cortex-Mo DesignStart Eval. **Please note** that Arm registration is required to download Cortex-M0 DesignStartEval.

 ### Suitable for
 Academics and researchers looking to:
 - Integrate their custom IP core into an Arm-based SoC